Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Appendix

 \subsection{Summary of the Surveyed Attacks}

-We re-implement all surveyed data poisoning attacks from scratch and distinguish between \cleanlabel{clean label} and \poisonlabel{poison label} attacks.
+We re-implement all surveyed data poisoning attacks from scratch and distinguish between \cleanlabel{clean-label} and \poisonlabel{poison-label} attacks.
 This section first describes all surveyed data poisoning attacks and then provides details on the hyper-parameters used for studying the data efficiency of our defense in \Cref{tab:data-efficiency-table}.

 \poisonlabel{BadNets}~\cite{gu2017badnets}: This attack uses a visible, patch-shaped trigger pattern that is stamped on the image.
 In our experiments, we downscale the image of a black apple on a white background to the size of the trigger and stamp this trigger on the top left corner of the image.
 Throughout our paper, we use a trigger pattern with size $\lfloor \nicefrac{3}{32} \cdot w \rfloor$ pixels relative to the image size $w$, covering less than $1\%$ of the image's total area.